-Some say, no: The Crown is billed as a “drama that follows the political rivalries and romance of Elizabeth II's reign”, not a factual documentary.
-The basic story of the royal marriage is already widely known, and most viewers are intelligent enough to take this interpretation with a pinch of salt.
-Shakespeare took liberties with the facts in his history plays, and nobody minds about that.
+No. The Crown is billed as a drama, not a documentary.
+The basic story of the royal marriage is known, most viewers are intelligent enough to take this interpretation with a pinch of salt.

-Others argue that Netflix would never rake over the secrets of another living person’s marriage in the same way.
-They have singled the royal family out for this horribly intrusive and unfair treatment because they know they are very unlikely to be sued.
-Charles, William and Harry should be left in peace, not forced to think about a hugely painful episode in their lives.
+Yes.
+Netflix would never rake over the secrets of another living person’s marriage.
+They have singled the royal family out because they know they are unlikely to be sued.

 - Can an outsider ever really understand what goes on within a family?